by Jewish Bride

 There are Rabbis’ with congregations and will have congregational responsibilities.
 Most likely they will not be available.
-The summer time, most congregational Rabbis are officially on vacation and or traveling on a congregational trip to Israel.
+In the summertime, most congregational Rabbis are officially on vacation and or traveling on a congregational trip to Israel.

 Then there are the independent Rabbis’ that do not have a congregation with congregational responsibilities.
 Not necessarily on vacation.

 Though I cannot speak for all Rabbis’, you would want to consider the Rabbi’s observance of Shabbat and possibly compromise a little on the start time of your ceremony by making it earlier.
 This offers the Rabbi enough time to officiate your Jewish Wedding ceremony without rushing and being able to travel back for the observance of Shabbat.